dwrobel/flatcam/README.md

 =================================================

+30.12.2019

+- Buffer sub-tool in Transform Tool: added the possibility to apply a factor effectively scaling the aperture size thus the copper features sizes
+- in Transform Tool adjusted the GUI

 29.12.2019

 - the Apply button text in Preferences is now made red when changes were made and require to be applied